ergest/sql_patterns/Book/chap4.md

 The tags pertain to the list of topics or subjects that a post is about.
 One of the tricky things about storing tags like this is that you don't have to worry about the order in which they appear.
 There's no categorization system here.
 A tag can appear anywhere in the string.

 Suppose we're looking for posts mentioning SQL.
 How would we do it?
-I'm pretty sure you're familiar with pattern matching in SQL using the keyword `LIKE` But since we don't know if the string is capitalized (i.e. it could be SQL, sql, Sql, etc) and since matching patterns
+I'm pretty sure you're familiar with pattern matching in SQL using the keyword `LIKE` But since we don't know if the string is capitalized (i.e. it could be SQL, sql, Sql, etc) and we want to match all of them, it's common to use the function `LOWER()` before matching the pattern.

-Since the tag `|sql|` can appear anywhere in the string, you'll need a way to search the entire string.
-One way to do that is to use the `INSTR()` function like this:
 ```sql
 --listing 4.5
 SELECT